HaikuTeam/docs/using-haiku/advanced-editing-haiku-as-code.md

         "value": 123      // <- Keyframe value specifies the value of the "content" output at 1000ms
 ```

 A _timeline_'s purpose is to answer the question "What should the elements on stage look like right now?"
-During each frame of playback, the player queries your timeline object and assembles a set of _outputs_ to apply to the elements in your template.
+During each frame of playback, the core queries your timeline object and assembles a set of _outputs_ to apply to the elements in your template.

 In the snippet above, a `"position.x"` output is applied to some element whose id is `"box"`.
 At 0ms, the element's position.x will be `0`.
 At 1000ms, it will be `123`.
 As the clock advances from 0ms to 1000ms, the value of position.x gets smoothly transitioned from `0` to `123`, using a `"linear"` curve.